MoralisWeb3/moralis-money-faq/affiliates/welcome and faq.md

 Why?
 Because it consists of three important parts.

 1. Finding undervalued coins using our Token Explorer
-2. Avoiding scams and rugpulls
+2. Avoiding scams and rugpulls using our Token Shield
-3. Setting up and listening real-time alerts whenever a new opportunity arises
+3. Setting up and listening real-time alerts whenever a new opportunity arises using our Token Alert

 ## DEMO Video